Balázs Borbély: International career

 Borbély made 15 appearances for the Slovakia national team, including playing in the UEFA Euro 2008 qualification rounds.

 Coaching career

 In the 2016–17 season Borbély coached the B-team of Dunajská Streda.
 He was announced as the new head coach of FC Petržalka ahead of the 2017–18 season, for which the club played in the 3.
 Liga.

 Győr

-In April 2024 Borbély was appointed head coach of Hungarian Nemzeti Bajnokság II side Győr, five matches before the end of the 2023–24 season.
+On 24 April 2024, Borbély was appointed head coach of Hungarian Nemzeti Bajnokság II side Győr, five matches before the end of the 2023–24 season.
+On 26 May 2024, Győr were promoted to the first division.

+Ferencváros

+On 1 June 2026, he was appointed as the coach of Ferencváros replacing Robbie Keane.

+Borbély debuted with a 2–1 victory over FK Vojvodina in the first round of the 2026–27 UEFA Europa League qualifying at the Karađorđe Stadium in Novi Sad.
+In the second tie, Ferencváros beat Vojvodina 3–0 at the Groupama Aréna on 16 July 2026.
+On 17 August 2026, Borbély won his first Nemzeti Bajnokság I match with Ferencváros by beating Zalaegerszegi TE away 1–0 in the 2026–27 Nemzeti Bajnokság I season.